4DGenome/conseq/README.md

-# Management and analysis of sequencing data
+# Managing the analysis of high-throughput sequencing data

-Didactic dataset associated to the manuscript entitled "Managing analysis of high-throughput sequencing data".
+Didactic dataset associated to the manuscript entitled "Managing the analysis of high-throughput sequencing data".
 The manuscript, cover letter, tables, figures (and more) can be found [here](https://drive.google.com/drive/folders/0B-MXr-KyKmm6VndUOXBqaGY5Vkk?usp=sharing).